College of Optometry Header

 - Accredited residency in pediatric optometry, binocular vision or vision therapy or at least 2 years of pediatric/binocular Vision experience in private practice or optometric education

-- At least yearly, one student presentation (lecture, seminar or laboratory demonstration), continuing education course or publication in a pediatric/binocular vision related area
+- At least yearly, one presentation (lecture, seminar or laboratory demonstration) in a pediatric/binocular vision related area or continuing education program

-- Membership in one appropriate pediatric/binocular vision professional organization (e.g., American Academy of Optometry/Section on Binocular Vision and Perception, College of Optometrists in Vision Development, Optometric Extension Program Foundation)
+- Membership in or annual attendance at one appropriate pediatric/binocular vision professional organization (e.g., American Academy of Optometry/Section on Binocular Vision and Perception, College of Optometrists in Vision Development, Optometric Extension Program Foundation)

 To be initially credentialed in the Pediatric/Binocular Vision Service demonstration of proficiency in the management of specialty cases will be required.
 These are: amblyopia, strabismus, office based vision therapy, learning related vision problems, etc.).
-Proficiency can be demonstrated by written case reports.
-Current Pediatric/Binocular Vision faculty will not be required to submit case reports as previous experience has already been established.
+Proficiency can be demonstrated by written case reports, publication or presentation of pediatrics/binocular vision related research, private practice experience or by endorsement of the Chief of Pediatrics/Binocular Vision Service.

 The attending optometrist in the Low Vision Service must demonstrate current evidence of appropriate knowledge, skill and proficiency, and an adequate volume of clinical experience with acceptable results in pediatric/binocular vision related patient services.